aws/s2n-quic/quic/s2n-quic-qns/README.md

 ### perf

-This application protocol is designed for testing throughput and efficiency of quic implementations.
+This application protocol is designed for testing throughput and efficiency of QUIC implementations.
 The client opens one or more connections to a server and opens one or more streams, which include the number of bytes that should be transmitted.

 __Server__: